Juan Gonzalez (artist): 1970s: Rise to fame

 Following his Whitney showing, González secured a solo exhibition at the Allan Stone Gallery of New York City, which was held in May 1972 and focused on González's largescale abstract works.
 The following month, González presented his thesis exhibition and attained his Master of Fine Arts degree from the University of Miami.
 Shortly afterward, González made arrangements to permanently relocate to New York City and have the Permuys assume the lease of his art studio.
 This led to it being converted into the Permuy Gallery that year, becoming one of the first Cuban art galleries in the United States.
-González became an active participant in the gallery and would attend openings and participate in group exhibitions during his visits to South Florida.
+González became an active participant in the gallery and would attend openings and participate in group exhibitions to maintain a presence in the arts of South Florida.

 After having established himself in New York, in 1974 González exhibited in The Art Institute of Chicago and also participated in a group exhibition in Nancy Hoffman Gallery which led to a successful solo exhibition there in 1975.
 Following that exhibition, Nancy Hoffman Gallery would subsequently go on to manage and represent González in New York for the rest of his career.
 Through the rest of the decade, González would twice win the Cintas Fellowship (1974, 1976) and also became a professor of fine art at the School of Visual Arts.
 By the end of the 1970s, González had again exhibited in The Art Institute of Chicago (1977) as well as Northeastern University (1977), Boston University (1977), University of Southern California (1979), and internationally in Caracas (1972) and London (1976).
 In 1979 González was appointed to serve as a panelist on the New York State Council on the Arts.